eraofchaos/eraofchaos.github.io/Items/art_25.md

 ---
-title: "Item -  Orb of the Firmament"
+title: "Item - Artifacts -  Orb of the Firmament"
 permalink: /Items/art_25/
 excerpt: " Orb of the Firmament"
 last_modified_at: 2020-12-11